Graph editing

 4. Select 4.
 Jumping Path to create an outgoing jumping path from nearest to faced (or cached) node.

-Waypoint Flags
+Node Flags

-1. Block with Hostage - a flag that prohibits Counter-Terrorists leading hostages to go along certain waypoints marked with these flags.
+1. Block with Hostage - a flag that prohibits Counter-Terrorists leading hostages to go along certain nodes marked with these flags.
 Important: you should definitely put these flags on the ways where counter-terrorists can lose hostages!

 5. Sniper Point - a flag that makes the camp point as a sniper point (bots will only camp with sniper rifles).

-9. Camp Point - a flag that makes the waypoint as a camp point.
+9. Camp Point - a flag that makes the node as a camp point.
 If you add this flag, it opens the menu to choose the start and end direction of the bot’s view when it’s camping.

-Waypoint Flags Menu
+Node Flags Menu

 Debug Goal menu